-Whitley Penn performs audits on approximately 200 plans annually and prepare and or review over 300 Form 5500 tax returns.
-Whitley Penn’s benefit plan audit professionals have seen and audited every type of employee benefit plan, whether qualified or unqualified.
+Whitley Penn performs audits on approximately 250 employee benefit plans annually and prepares and/or reviews over 350 Form 5500 filings.
+Whitley Penn’s EBP audit professionals have seen and audited every type of employee benefit plan, whether qualified or unqualified.
 We focus on both small and large plans, but especially on large plans – those above the 100-eligible participant threshold for filing an audit report with a Plan’s Form 5500 filing with the U.S. Department of Labor (DOL) and are known for finding non-compliance issues that in-house personnel or previous plan auditors have missed.
-Such errors compound over years, can jeopardize a plan’s qualified status if not detected timely and properly remediated, and can result in significant financial impact to the plan sponsor.
+These errors can compound over time, jeopardizing a plan’s qualified status if not detected timely and properly remediated and resulting in significant financial impact to the plan sponsor.

 Top-Notch Talent and Resources

 Well over half of Whitley Penn Auditors have at least three to five years of experience in employee benefit plan audits.
 Their backgrounds often include experience working at Big Four accounting firms.
 A Whitley Penn employee benefit plan auditor and tax compliance professional will educate the benefits and accounting personnel on what efficiencies to pursue and what problems to avoid – not just once a year when conducting the audit or preparing Form 5500s, but throughout the year and again annually at our Whitley Penn Employee Benefit Plan Conference, held in May/June.

 Covering the Full Range of Plans and Services